anilzen/hyperboloid.al/content/event/copenhagen-23/index.md

 ### Registration

-For application and abstract submission, please visit the [strong GR website](https://strong-gr.com/infinity-on-a-grid-shell/registration/).
+To apply before the deadline **April 30, 2023**, please visit the [strong GR website](https://strong-gr.com/infinity-on-a-grid-shell/registration/).
 We look forward to welcoming you to Copenhagen in July 2023.

 *Scientific Organizing Committee:* David Hilditch, Rodrigo Panosso Macedo, Alex Vañó-Viñuales, and Anıl Zenginoğlu